Home > Plasma

 The benefits of plasma spray

-Plasma projection is done under atmospheric pressure and notably makes it possible to reinforce parts intended for use in extreme conditions.
+Plasma projection is carried out under atmospheric pressure and makes it possible in particular to reinforce parts intended for use in extreme conditions.
+The coatings obtained by this method are used in many sectors: aerospace, automotive, energy, defense, etc. It is a process:

 • Ultra pure